ruifelixpereira/service-health-funcapp/docs/development.md

 ## Setup Azure resources

-To create Azure resources you can use the provided `scripts/create-azure-env.sh` file.
+To create Azure resources, you can use the provided `scripts/create-azure-env.sh` file.
 Copy `template.env` to a new file named `.env` and customize the settings according to your environment.
 After this customization, just run the provided file in the `scripts` directory:

 ```bash